SuperiorLQF/POV-Rotating-Led/README.md

 2.input  from Led8266 import *,and you 'll find 15Led trun on with white light
 3.turn on the electrical motor to enable it to spin
 4.as spinning stably, input Led_start(), the counter'll count and detect
-5.run the ocv_test1 to send the picture，and it will shinning automatically
+5.run the Led_ocv to send the picture，and it will shinning automatically